aneisse/outlier-detection-paper-code/README.md

 If you use the code or findings from this study, please cite our paper:

-> Nascimento, J. S., Sediyama, J. A. S., Neisse, A. C., Neto, T. A. S., Emiliano, P. C., Ribeiro Júnior, J. I., & Cecon, P. R. (Year).
+> Nascimento, J. S., Sediyama, J. A. S., Neisse, A. C., Neto, T. A. S., Emiliano, P. C., Ribeiro Júnior, J. I., & Cecon, P. R. (2024).
 Evaluation and comparison of outliers detection methods: a simulation study. *Australian Journal of Basic and Applied Sciences*.

-*(Note: Please update the year and publication details once the paper is published.)*

 ## License